artndev/j-snkrs/README.md

+> J-SNKRS — yours way into sneakers!

+You can find there the source code of sneakers store.
+It includes:

+- The basic manipulation of products and favorites of each user
+- The payment system based on [Stripe](https://github.com/stripe/stripe-node)
+- The cart system built using Redux reducers and selectors
-You can find there the advanced authorization system created mainly using React / Express and based on [Passport-Local Strategy](https://github.com/jaredhanson/passport-local), [Passport-Google-OAuth2 Strategy](https://github.com/jaredhanson/passport-google-oauth2) with [Passport-Github-OAuth2 Strategy](https://github.com/cfsghost/passport-github).
+- The authorization system based on [Passport-Local Strategy](https://github.com/jaredhanson/passport-local), [Passport-Google-OAuth2 Strategy](https://github.com/jaredhanson/passport-google-oauth2) with [Passport-Github-OAuth2 Strategy](https://github.com/cfsghost/passport-github) and JWT; the implementation of social networks attaching.

 P.S.: Deployed on Vercel.